tochsner/adaptive-operators/README.md

 ## Large-Jump and Mode-Jump Proposals

-Large-jump operators separate jump coordinates from optimization coordinates.
-A proposal first makes a large move in one adapter group, performs local random-walk optimization in another group, adds covariance-scaled noise, and computes the reverse construction for the Hastings correction.
+Large-jump operators separate jump coordinates from optimization coordinates: a proposal first makes a large move in one adapter group, performs local random-walk optimization in another group, adds covariance-scaled noise, and computes the reverse construction for the Hastings correction.
 The unified variant also supports MAP jump candidates and transport noise controls.

 Relevant classes: